 Hands Free bill => Call to Action

-• Senate bill S.157 is sponsored by Senator Young.
-House bill H.3394 is sponsored by Rep. Taylor.
-Both bills require motorists not hold a cell phone while operating a motor vehicle, in most cases.
+Both Senate bill S.157 and House bill H.3394 require motorists not hold a cell phone while operating a motor vehicle, in most cases.
 These have broad support from dozens of state and local organizations and agencies.
-Both bills have been negotiated for the past 6 years, and each includes a number of exemptions, considerations for equitable justice, data collection for accountability in equitable implementation, etc.
+Both bills have been negotiated for the past 7 years, and each includes a number of exemptions, considerations for equitable justice, data collection for accountability in equitable implementation, etc. We urge House Judiciary to meet with SCDPS to iron our differences, related to equity and reasonable suspicion versus probable cause.
+PCC supports probable cause, because it will move safety and equity forward together, and we can't afford not to.

 NEXT ==>> Find and share this campaign on social media: